Mostafa-Alfiky/NFt-preview-card-component/README.md

 - put the image element inside the div
 - us css to center the image inside the div and make the div width a bit wider than the image

+#### I learnt how to put more than an amage over eachother or overlaying images
+- make a container div for the images
+- if you want a background color just make a div inside the conainer div
+- for the container put position: relative;
+- and for the children put position: absolute;
+- change top bottom left right properties as see right

 ### Continued development
  I should learn preprocessors